wp-plugins/post-profit-stats/readme.txt

 Do you pay authors for page views?
 Let our plugin calculate the amount per post view and give you totals by date.

 == Description ==
-The basic idea of this plugin is so you can see the total number of post views per user/author with detailed totals and grand totals.
+See the total number of post views per user/author with detailed totals and grand totals.
 You can also sort by date.

 Setting this up could not be easier.
 Just add the amount per view you are paying your authors or whomever.
 That’s it!
 Our system will calculate the total number of views your webpage has received and multiply that by the amount you entered.